 What is calcium?

-We all grow up knowing that calcium is vital for strong teeth and bones.
+We all grew up knowing that calcium is vital for strong teeth and bones.
 But this mineral also plays an essential role in maintaining wider body function, by keeping your heart and muscles working properly.

 Why your body needs calcium